peterhanania/twitchx/docs/docs/index.md

 # Contributing

-Before opening an issue or contributing, make sure that it hasn't been opened or brought up already, or hasn't been done before/is being done.
+Before opening an issue or contributing, make sure that it hasn't been opened or brought up already, or hasn't been done before/is being done and please double-check the [documentation](https://twitchx.js.org/#/docs).

 Read [CONTRIBUTING.md](./CONTRIBUTING.md) for information on contributing.

-Submit a PR to the GitHub repo and have a collaborator review the changes.
+Submit a PR to the [GitHub Repository](https://github.com/cursorsdottsx/twitchx) and have a collaborator review the changes.

 # Help

-If you don't understand something or have trouble creating a feature with **twitchx**, hop in our [Discord](https://discord.gg/hMzQye6sWU) and ask away!
+If you don't understand something or have trouble creating a feature with **twitchx**, hop in our [Discord Server](https://discord.gg/hMzQye6sWU) and ask away!

 <div style="height: 1rem;"></div>